 - 1. Click Add triggered... on the Event Types page.
 The Triggered Event Type Setup page appears. - 2.
-Enter a descriptive Name for the event, such as Main door open. - 3.
+Enter a descriptive Name for the event, such as Motion Detection.
+To configure motion detection see page 23. - 3.
 Set the Priority High, Normal or Low (see the online help). - 4.
-Set the Respond to Trigger ... parameters to define when the event is active, for example, after office hours. - 5.
-Select the trigger alternative from the Triggered by... drop-down list.
-For example, select the PIR Sensor to detect moving infrared objects in the dark. - 6.
-Set the When Triggered... parameters, that is, define what the camera will do if the main door is opened upload images to an FTP server or send an e-mail notification. - 7.
+Set the Respond to Trigger... parameters to define when the event is active, for example, after office hours. - 5.
+Select the trigger alternative from the Triggered by... drop-down list. - 6.
+Set the When Triggered... parameters, that is what the camera will do if motion is detected; for example, upload images to an FTP server or send an e-mail notification. - 7.
 Click OK to save the event in the Event Types list.

-Please see the online help \bigotimes for descriptions of each available option.
+Please see the online help \bigcirc for descriptions of each available option.